kfly8/Type-Alias/README.md

 # DESCRIPTION

-Type::Alias creates type aliases for existing type constraints such as Type::Tiny and Mo(o|u)se.
+Type::Alias creates type aliases for existing type constraints such as Type::Tiny, Moose.
 The aim of this module is to enhance the reusability of types and make it easier to express types.

 ## IMPORT OPTIONS